Asmi1108/Asmi1108/README.md

 # Hello!
 I'm Asmi 👋

-**Welcome to my GitHub profile!** I'm a passionate +1 student with love for coding, exploring new technologies, and working on innovative projects.
+**Welcome to my GitHub profile!**
+I'm a passionate +1 student with love for coding, exploring new technologies, and working on innovative projects.

-##  currently working on:
+## 🎯 Currently working on:
 - Coding projects to challenge my skills and push my boundaries.
 - Exploring new ideas in web development and programming.

-## 🌱 currently learning:
+## 🌱 Currently learning:
 - Brushing up on my **javascript** knowledge
 - Improving my understanding of **Git** for version control and collaboration.